Workflow Plugin

 Properties:

-name: The service identifier ("WorkflowService")description: Human-readable service description
+name: The service identifier ("WorkflowService")description: Human-readable service descriptionworkflows: Map of workflow configurations keyed by workflow name

 Methods: